eric-brechemier/business-card/README.md

   But I have not returned to Japan in the last 12 years.

-* it was a stock design and I now need a custom design to showcase my skills as a graphic designer
+* it was a stock design and I now need a custom design to showcase my skills as a graphic designer.

-* I have grown tired of the custom email address used on my business cards, and I would rather use a new one which reflects my new occupation
+* I have grown tired of the custom email address used on my business cards, and I would rather use a new one which reflects my new occupation.

-* the card includes my Skype id, but I have stopped using Skype after [Skype dumped me][]
+* the card includes my Skype id, but I have stopped using Skype after [Skype dumped me][].

 * my website address starts with `http` while today's Web requires `https`;
   I have not updated my personal website in a long time, and I am now relying